WiFi Signal Strength: Get the Best Out of Your Device.

 Potentially the best, but certainly not the cheapest option for reliable coverage throughout your home.
 Mesh systems operate via a series of nodes, which pick up the original WiFi signals emitted from your router and re-emit them.
 This can be done either wirelessly, by accessing household ethernet ports, or by connecting a node to the router.

-Whereas traditional WiFi extenders tend to result in weakened signals, mesh WiFi largely maintains its original signal strength by utilizing a tri-band system, allowing for maximum efficiency and connection stability.
+Whereas traditional WiFi extenders tend to result in weakened signals, mesh WiFi largely maintains its original signal strength by utilising a tri-band system, allowing for maximum efficiency and connection stability.
 One of the mesh nodes will be plugged directly into your WiFi router, creating two full-strength signal sources.
 The remaining two nodes typically remain wireless and will pick up and further retransmit these signals.

 Finally, you could simply get an additional router for your home.
 If your second routers support WDS (Wireless Distribution System), then you can “bridge” it with your primary WiFi router to expand its signal reach.
 Though this can be done wirelessly with modern and matching model routers, it is more common to attach the secondary router to the first via a long ethernet cable.